- School Visits

 Extended Abstract – Advanced evidence of understanding (above the expected curriculum level)

 Please click on the SOLO – Assessment for Learning link for more information about SOLO Taxonomy.

-Reporting at Rolleston College uses SOLO Taxonomy, so this is an essential concept for parents and caregivers to understand.
+Tracking student learning at Rolleston College uses SOLO Taxonomy, so this is an essential concept for parents and caregivers to understand.
 Grades are derived through authentic project-based assessments rather than rote learning and examinations.
 As always, the best way to get a deeper understanding of progress is to have a conversation with your child and their teacher.
-If required, your Ako coach will be happy to assist with interpretation of report cards and SOLO assessments.
-Below is an example of our reporting system using SOLO Taxonomy.
+If required, your Ako coach will be happy to assist with interpretation of tracking profiles and SOLO assessments.
+Below is an example of our tracking system using SOLO Taxonomy.